ikechukwukalu/dynamicdatabaseconfig/README.md

 - A primary database is needed before any other database can be migrated.
 - A database will be created if it does not exist.
 - Each database will retain it's own independent `migration` table.
-- It's recommended that you do not publish the migration file that is shipped with this package, unless you want the `database_configurations` table to be migrated into every extra database created when running default migrations.
+- It's recommended that you do not publish the migration file that is shipped with this package, unless you want the `database_configurations` table to be migrated into every extra database created when running **Default migrations**.

 ## PUBLISH MIGRATIONS